-(2) Support a whole-of-government approach.
-Achieving national aims in future OEs requires the timely integration, dynamic synchronization, and optimal convergence of all instruments of national power as part of a combined, whole-of-government approach that avoids redundant, competing and conflicting efforts.
-The military's operational defeat of an enemy is only a part of the larger campaign.
+(2) Support a joint and whole-of-government approach.66 Achieving national aims in future OEs requires the timely integration, dynamic synchronization, and optimal convergence of all instruments of national power as part of a combined, whole-of-government approach that avoids redundant, competing and conflicting efforts.67 The military's operational defeat of an enemy is only a part of the larger campaign.
 The overall objective is to create a secure environment to facilitate a better political, social, or economic outcome.
 Future multi-domain competition, crisis response, and armed conflict require the timely integration, dynamic synchronization, and optimal convergence of the activities and capabilities of civilian partners with military operations.
-As part of a larger joint and U.S. government approach, making it easier to generate the breadth and depth of knowledge and capabilities necessary to achieve clearly identified, mutual objectives.
-As the central process of the C2 system, commanders and their staffs employ the operations process to integrate available elements of national and coalition power in time, space, and purpose.
+As part of a larger joint and U.S. government undertaking, the Army organizes in a manner that facilitates an integrated joint and whole-of-government approach, making it easier to generate the breadth and depth of knowledge and capabilities necessary to achieve clearly identified, mutual objectives.68 As the central process of the C2 system, commanders and their staffs employ the operations process to integrate available elements of national and coalition power in time, space, and purpose.
 They achieve this by assiduously integrating unified action partners into the process, and applying their knowledge and capabilities into making quality decisions.

-(3) Pervasive knowledge management to generate shared understanding, speed decision making, and create cognitive overmatch.
-Knowledge management is crucial to creating decision advantages against near-peer threats.
-Future knowledge management streamlines the flow of information and intelligence and ensures commanders, staffs, and subordinates are not overwhelmed by the volume and availability of information, but instead are provided-or can derive-the required knowledge when they need it to make sound, ethical decisions and solve problems.
-Knowledge management is applied continuously to optimize how data, information, and knowledge are collected, developed, and shared throughout the operations process (and supporting processes, activities, and procedures), within and among their distributed command nodes, across echelons, and with unified action partners.
-Knowledge management is also employed to organize, adapt, and reorganize staffs as needed to generate and exploit knowledge rapidly, and to streamline an organization's battle rhythm and decision cycles across time zones, planning and event horizons, and with partners.
+(3) Pervasive knowledge management to generate shared understanding, speed decision making, and create cognitive overmatch.69 Knowledge management is crucial to creating decision advantages against near-peer threats.
+Future knowledge management streamlines the flow of information and intelligence and ensures commanders, staffs, and subordinates are not overwhelmed by the volume and availability of information, but instead are provided-or can derive-the required knowledge when they need it to make sound, ethical decisions and solve problems.70 Knowledge management is applied continuously to optimize how data, information, and knowledge are collected, developed, and shared throughout the operations process (and supporting processes, activities, and procedures), within and among their distributed command nodes, across echelons, and with unified action partners.71 Knowledge management is also employed to organize, adapt, and reorganize staffs as needed to generate and exploit knowledge rapidly, and to streamline an organization's battle rhythm and decision cycles across time zones, planning and event horizons, and with partners.

-(4) Responsive airspace management to facilitate cross-domain maneuver and all-domain fires.
-Future airspace management enables the safe, efficient, effective, and flexible use of assigned airspace among Army forces and their unified action partners for greatest operational effect.
-Future Army forces exploit the benefits of increased interoperability as part of joint all-domain C2 to create seamless airspace coordination, integration, and regulation at echelon between Army and joint airspace users and other unified action partners.
-With advancements in technology and a greater number of unmanned aircraft systems employed at all echelons, Army forces conduct real-time airspace use while preventing fratricide, optimize aerial capabilities and effects, and enable MDO.
+(4) Responsive airspace management to facilitate cross-domain maneuver and all-domain fires.72 Future airspace management enables the safe, efficient, effective, and flexible use of assigned airspace among Army forces and their unified action partners for greatest operational effect.
+Future Army forces exploit the benefits of increased interoperability as part of joint alldomain C2 to create seamless airspace coordination, integration, and regulation at echelon between Army and joint airspace users and other unified action partners.
+With advancements in technology and a greater number of unmanned aircraft systems employed at all echelons, Army forces conduct real-time airspace management to deconflict flight paths and trajectories, make maximum use of its assigned airspace use while preventing fratricide, optimize aerial capabilities and effects, and enable MDO.

 e.
 Communications network.
 The Army's future communications network encompasses all communications capabilities and associated procedures for collecting, processing, storing, displaying, disseminating, and managing data and information.
-From the highest Army echelons to the individual Soldier or Army Civilian, it is the Army's interoperable contribution to the larger Department of Defense (DOD) communications network.
-Like the holistic nature of the C2 system of which it is a part, the Army's communications network is the totality of enterprise and deployed networks operating seamlessly as a unified whole.
+From the highest Army echelons to the individual Soldier or Army Civilian, it is the Army's interoperable contribution to the larger Department of Defense (DOD) communications network.73 Like the holistic nature of the C2 system of which it is a part, the Army's communications network is the totality of enterprise and deployed networks operating seamlessly as a unified whole.
 The Army communications network consists of-